efugier/smartcat/README.md

 Currently supports the following APIs:

 - Local runs with **[Ollama](https://github.com/ollama/ollama/blob/main/docs/README.md)** or any server compliant with its format, see the [Ollama setup](#ollama-setup) section for the free and easiest way to get started!
-Answers might be slow depending on your setup, you'll want to try the third party APIs for an optimal workflow.
+Answers might be slow depending on your setup, you may want to try the third party APIs for an optimal workflow.
 - **[OpenAi](https://platform.openai.com/docs/models/overview)**, **[Mistral AI](https://docs.mistral.ai/getting-started/models/)**, **[Anthropic](https://docs.anthropic.com/claude/docs/models-overview)**, **[Groq](https://console.groq.com/docs/models)**.

 # Table of Contents